 “Come on, I watched you and Cait on her birthday.
 You've got moves."
 She grabs my hand.

 “One dance,” I say, letting her pull me up.
 Tess winds her arm around my waist as we fight our way to the dance floor.

 I try to space between us, but she clings to me like a vine.
 Each time I step back, she tightens her hold.
 “Relax.
 It's just a dance,” she whispers in my ear after my third attempt.
 It may well be, but I don’t want to be this close to Tess.
 It feels wrong.
 She grinds against my crotch, and, despite my objection, my body reacts.
 "Mmm," she murmurs approvingly, and I loosen her arms from my around neck and firmly set her aside.

 “The song ended,” I say and walk away.

 “I’ve had enough,” I tell her and return to our friends.
 Susie’s sitting on Matt’s lap, and he’s gripping her hips while sucking on her neck.
-I realize that beneath her spread skirt, she’s grinding against him.
-Lana and Alan, in a new yet unsurprising development, are lip-locked.
-A pretty blonde, sitting on the other side of Susie and Matt, smiles at me and shrugs her shoulders.
-I guess she’s feeling as awkward as I am at being a spectator to my friends' antics.
-Tess comes to sit next to me just as the guy, who was speaking to Ian, leaves.
-He motions her over.
-She takes her time, giving first me and then the girl a searching look before straddling Ian’s lap like he tells her to.
+I note that under her spread skirt, she’s grinding on him.
+Lana and Alan, in a new yet hardly surprising development, are lip-locked.
+A pretty blonde, on the other side of Susie and Matt, smiles at me and shrugs her shoulders.
+I guess she also feels awkward being a spectator to my friends' antics.
+Tess comes to sit next to me just as the guy speaking to Ian leaves.
+He motions her over, and she takes her time, giving first me and then the girl a searching look before straddling Ian’s lap like he tells her to.

-“I’m Megan, Susie’s cousin,” she says in the most inviting drawl.
+“I’m Megan, Susie’s cousin,” she answers with a soft drawl.